microsoft/botframework-components/generators/generator-bot-assistant-core/README.md

 > Yeoman generator for creating an assistant-style bot with NLP built on the Azure Bot Framework.

-The Assistant Core template creates an assistant-style conversational bot containing dialogs for the common conversational flows, with example language models and triggers routing to those dialogs.
+The Assistant Core template creates an assistant-style conversational bot, with example language models and triggers routing to those dialogs.
 Includes support for

 - Greeting new and returning users
 - Asking for help